How to Read a Nutrition Label

 • Note that the serving size may not be the whole package.

-• The amount of calories on the label are for a single serving size of the food item.
+• The amount of calories on a nutrition label are for a single serving size of the entire food item.

 • The number of servings you consume determines the number of calories you actually eat.